pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

 In the Ohu Family Enterprise, we do not build alone.
-While acquisitions (Chapter 43) allow us to own the asset, strategic partnerships allow us to leverage the assets of othersâ€”their distribution channels, their technology, their customer bases, and their brand equity.
+While acquisitions (Chapter 43) allow us to own the asset, strategic partnerships allow us to leverage the assets of others—their distribution channels, their technology, their customer bases, and their brand equity.

 This chapter provides the blueprint for structuring, negotiating, and managing high-value partnerships.
 It moves beyond casual "networking" to formal, contractually binding alliances that generate measurable revenue.
 We treat partnerships as asset classes: they must have a clear ROI, defined governance, and a robust legal structure.